jon-chun/generative_ai_roundtable/README.md

 * <a href="https://originality.ai/">originality.ai</a> (paid)
 * <a href="https://www.turnitin.com/blog/sneak-preview-of-turnitins-ai-writing-and-chatgpt-detection-capability">TurnItIn.com</a> (paid)

+**GPT and the Death of the Essay**
+* <a href="https://www.theatlantic.com/technology/archive/2022/12/chatgpt-ai-writing-college-student-essays/672371/">The College Essay is Dead</a> by Stephen Marche, The Atlantic, Dec 6th, 2023
+* <a href="https://arxiv.org/abs/2212.11661">The Death of the Short-Form Physics Essay in the Coming AI Revolution (Dec 22th)</a>
+* <a href="https://arxiv.org/abs/2212.09292">ChatGPT: The End of Online Exam Integrity?
+(Dec 19th)</a>
+* <a href="https://arxiv.org/abs/2206.05442">Automatically Answering and Generating Machine Learning Final Exams (Jun 11th)</a>

+>
 **AI Art Galleries**
 * <a href="https://lexica.art/">https://lexica.art/</a>
 * <a href="https://openart.ai/">https://openart.ai/</a>
 * <a href="https://www.midjourney.com/showcase/recent/">https://www.midjourney.com/showcase/recent/</a>

 **AI Art Communities**
+* <a href="https://www.youtube.com/watch?v=o09F6TViIGk">The End of Original Art?
+Current Issues with AI Art and Ethics</a>
 * <a href="https://aiartists.org/">https://aiartists.org/</a>
 * <a href="https://www.artaigallery.com/">https://www.artaigallery.com/</a>